glavk/terraform-template/README.md

-# terraform-template
+# Templates for Terraform

-Templates for Terraform code
+Templates for development Terraform, Packer code.